- Tour Philosophy

 - The player must win two Florida Junior Tour events in the 9-10 age division.

-- In addition to winning twice, the player must maintain an FJT scoring average better than or equal to 75 (18 holes) or 150 (36 holes).
+- In addition to winning twice, the player must maintain a stroke average better than or equal to 75 (18 holes) or 150 (36 holes) from those two events.

 - Win the Futures Championship.

 Players between the ages of 11-12 years old may earn the ability to play up into the 13-15 age division under the following very specific guidelines: